ondrej-kvasnovsky/algorithms/data-structures/linked-list/cyclic-linked-list.md

 4. slow: d, fast1: c, fast2: d (d == d, so there is a loop, otherwise, it would never get there)
 ```

 Here is the algorithm.

 ```
-public class Question2 {
+public class Demo {

     public static void main(String... args) {
         LinkedList<String> list = new LinkedList<>();